 Here are the main characteristics of organizations at Stage 3 of DevOps maturity:

-The key to moving to the next stage is to improve current processes and shift away from measuring internal benchmarks in favor of end-user experience.
+The key to advancing to the next stage is to enhance current processes and transition from measuring internal benchmarks to focusing on end-user experience.

 Stage 4: Highly Optimized DevOps